consult-with-riz/estonian-labour-dispute-case/README.md

-# Estonia — Know Your Rights After Termination
+# Estonia: Know Your Rights After Termination

 A free, single-file web tool helping workers in Estonia understand their rights after wrongful termination.
 Available in English, Estonian, and Russian.